obinexus/bioeconomics/README.md

 In the OBINexus Bioeconomic model, housing becomes the anchor of dignity and regeneration.
 The idea is simple but transformative:

-> The cost of owning a house should equal the cost of staying in a hostel for a year in the UK.
+> The cost of owning a house MUST be less than or equal the cost of staying in a hostel for THAT year in the UK.

 Through directed-instruction finance (DIF) and equity-linked public ledgers, the system automatically calibrates fair cost and ownership pathways.
 When the system scales, **the collective pays for the home** instead of the individual, mirroring how a hostel is publicly funded for temporary shelter.